 - Good knowledge of the ethical issues and challenges that arise in human rights practice.

-- Knowledge about human rights actors work, exemplified by good knowledge of one particular human rights actor’s practice (the internship).
+- Knowledge about human rights actors work, exemplified by good knowledge of one specific human rights actor’s practice (advocacy intervention) and then the internship.

 - Knowledge of the tools and tactics at the disposal of human rights practitioners.